What is infertility?

 Contact telephone numbers

-This leaflet raises some complicated issues.
-If you would like to discuss anything further or would like more information please contact one of the phone numbers below.
+We understand that the issues raised in this leaflet are complicated.
+If you would like to discuss anything further or would like more information please contact your doctor or one of the phone numbers below.

 Information and Support Radiographers - 029 2061 5888 ext 6428